The 20 Best Partial Familial Epilepsy Doctors in Australia

 Melbourne, VIC, AU

-Terence O'brien practices in Melbourne, Australia.
+Terence O'brien practices practicing medicine in Melbourne, Australia.
 Mr. O'brien is rated as a Distinguished expert by MediFind in the treatment of Partial Familial Epilepsy.
-His top areas of expertise are Epilepsy, Seizures, Absence Seizure, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Seizures, Absence Seizure, and Generalized Tonic-Clonic Seizure.

 Distinguished in Partial Familial Epilepsy